 Notes on the Geography of Australia: Alice Springs

-Perhaps it's no more than the lure of that romantic A Town Called Alice, in which, after all, the town of Alice Springs hardly figures.
-Still, the lure is there.
+Perhaps it's the lure of the old Australian television production) of A Town Called Alice, in which, after all, the town of Alice Springs hardly figures: still, the lure is there.
 We may as well go see what's on the ground.

 Sorry, no international arrivals.
-You have to come from elsewhere in Australia.
-This flight came from Darwin, which is mildly ironic since the next hundred pictures show the slow way back.
+This flight came from Darwin, which is mildly ironic since the next several folders show the road back.

 The road into town.
 Plenty of space, and a good road to boot.

 On the way in there's a railroad museum with a reconstruction of the town's original railroad station.
-The name reads Stuart, because the town was called that until 1935, even though the post office was called Alice Springs.
+The name reads Stuart, because the town was called that until 1935.

 Logo on the front of the diesel engine at the museum.
 CR stands for Commonwealth Railways, predecessor of Australian National.

-The mountains are transected by the Heavitree Gap, named for a school in Devon attended by one of the surveyors of the Overland Telegraph Line.
+The mountains are transected by the Heavitree Gap, named for a village in Devon that had been the home of one of the surveyors of the Overland Telegraph Line.
 That line was an 1,800-mile string of wire that figures frequently in the pictures ahead.

 You've got it: the panorama of central Alice.
-To end the confusion between Stuart and Alice, in 1933 the name Stuart was retired, even though John McDouall Stuart was far more deserving of remembrance.
-He was the first man to cross Australia south to north, while Alice was merely the wife of Charles Todd, who followed in Stuart's footsteps and oversaw construction of the overland telegraph.
+To end the confusion between Stuart and Alice, in 1933 the name Stuart was retired, even though John McDouall Stuart was more deserving of a place in history.
+He was the first man to cross Australia south to north, while Alice was the wife of Charles Todd, who followed in Stuart's footsteps and oversaw construction of the overland telegraph.
+Stuart does have lots of other bits of Australia named after him, including the Stuart Highway, which bisects Australia north to south, saltwater to saltwater.

 Alice was the capital of short-lived (1926-1931) Central Australia, which existed long enough for only a single Resident, John Cawood.
 The official Residency built then is almost a joke in comparison with the mansions in more important bits of the British Empire.